edvin02em-debug/EdvinMartinssonPortfolio/index.md

 ## Computer Aided Design
 I have experience in both parametric and surface modeling CAD software.
 In the last two years I have mainly used CATIA and Alias.
 I also have experience in Solidworks and Fusion 360.
 ### CATIA
-Fiskelåda - CAD kurs
+Tackle box - CAD course

-Frida - förbättra skolmiljön
+Frida - Improving the school invironment by providing private spaces for students.
 <div class="image-grid">
   <div class="img-wrap">
     <img src="assets/photos/Skärmbild 2025-05-23 112200.png" alt="">